Mission 66: Visitor facilities

 Mission 66 also involved substantial re-planning of entire park infrastructures, with entirely new developments reaching the proportions of new towns.
 Grant Village and Canyon Village, together with the never-built Firehole Village were intended to diminish the impact of visitor accommodations on sensitive areas close to park attractions in Yellowstone National Park, respectively replacing heavy development at West Thumb Geyser Basin, the Canyon Hotel, and the Old Faithful Inn and Lodge.
 The similar Wuksachi Village in Sequoia National Park was planned to replace the Giant Forest and Camp Kaweah developments.
 Colter Bay Village in Grand Teton National Park included the relocation of cabins from guest ranches displaced by the expansion of the park into Jackson Hole.

-Mission 66 was controversial at the time that it was establishedcitation?, "and it continues to incite debate over the policies it represented.
+Mission 66 was controversial at the time that it was established and it continues to incite debate over the policies it represented.
 Hastening the advent of the modern environmental movement, it transformed the Sierra Club from a regional mountaineering club into a national advocacy organization."